 These two terms and their meaning can often be confused, but they actually mean very different things.

 DPI refers to the number of printed dots per one inch in printed images – it describes the resolution of printed image.

 PPI refers to the number of pixels per inch in an image displayed on a computer screen – it describes the resolution of a digital image.

 Type that is ‘full measure’ spans the entire width of the page, column or frame it’s set in, without any indentation.
 The text is, therefore, ‘justified’.
 Keep an eye out for severely widened gaps between words – this is a common typesetting issue.

 The gutter usually defines the empty space between facing pages of a book (inner margins).
 A less common use refers to the gap between two columns.

 Perhaps better known as ‘dust cover’, it wraps around the cover of a hardback printed book.
 Along the title and author of the book, it can feature illustrations, bibliographical information, a blurb and reviews from industry authorities.

 Natural Spread (Centerfold)

-You probably noticed a centerfold in magazines or other multi-page publications.
+You probably noticed a centrefold in magazines or other multi-page publications.
 Thanks to saddle-stitch binding, the two pages in the middle can accommodate a large image without significant interruptions.
-Magazines can use portraits, posters, graphics or high quality photos.
+Magazines can use portraits, posters, graphics or high-quality photos.

 Often depicted as a cross, the registration mark is printed outside the boundaries of the publication.
-It is a system employed in color printing to correlate overlapping colors on an image.
+It is a system employed in colour printing to correlate overlapping colours on an image.
 This ensures the outcome is printed cleanly, without fuzzy or blurred images.